How to apply for a graduate scheme

-Your university careers service
+Your university's careers service

-There's a good chance that your uni will have dedicated notice boards or a careers website to advertise graduate schemes.
+There's a good chance that your uni will have dedicated noticeboards or a careers website to advertise graduate schemes.

-Most will also have a fully fledged university careers service, offering free advice and support to students and graduates, so take full advantage of them (because many don't!).
+Most will also have a fully-fledged university careers service, offering free advice and support to students and graduates, so take full advantage of them (because many don't!).

 Successful applicants will typically start in their new job the following September after graduation.

-When you should expect to hear back
+When will you hear back from employers?

 Having said that, don't rest on your laurels!
 Keep up with your applications to maximise your chances of being placed.